bgravenorst/besu-docs/docs/Tutorials/Private-Network/Create-QBFT-Network.md

     Besu does not support
     [private key management](../../HowTo/Send-Transactions/Account-Management.md).

-You can configure a transition to switch the
+You can switch from the [block header validator selection method] configured here, to the [contract validator selection method] by updating the genesis file and [configuring a transition].

 ## Stop the nodes